Super Tuesday lessons: 7 key takeaways from a big night

 WASHINGTON — It was the biggest night of Joe Biden's half-century in politics.
-Bernie Sanders fell short but notched up some valuable victories to make it a two-person race.
-Elizabeth Warren lost her home state and Mike Bloomberg went bust on a half-a-billion dollar bet.
+Bernie Sanders fell short but notched some valuable victories to make it a two-person race.
+Elizabeth Warren lost her home state and Mike Bloomberg went bust on a half-billion-dollar bet.

 Sanders won Colorado, Utah and Vermont.
 Maine and California were still too close to call.